AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 ![header](docs/readme_images/features/browse_page.png)

-*As a Site User, I can click on a recipe so that I can read the full recipe,ingredients required and view comments left by users.*
+*As a Site User, I can click on a recipe so that I can read the full recipe, ingredients required and view comments left by users.*
 - Clicking anywhere inside the recipe card will take you directly to that recipe's detailed page which displays the full recipe details including description, ingredients and method.

 ![header](docs/readme_images/features/recipe_header.png)